11 Tips For Selling Your Home in the Winter at a Great Price

 The winter season brings added precipitation and often a drippy mess at the front door.
 To combat this issue, utilize the following tips:

-Even with these elements in place, perspective buyers may still leave behind some unwanted salt residue or water on your flooring.
+Even with these elements in place, prospective buyers may still leave behind some unwanted salt residue or water on your flooring.
 If that happens, a guide from professional cleaning service Merry Maids recommends that you vacuum up the salt as soon as possible.

 Then, for wood or tile floors, spray the affected area with a mixture of ⅓ cup distilled white vinegar and a gallon of water.
 Let the solution sit for 5 minutes and then clean it up with a microfiber mop or cloth to avoid damaging the floor further.
 (Be careful not to use vinegar on stone floors, however, to avoid permanent etching damage).